Francoise Gilot was a friend of Matisse, a muse of Picasso, and an exciting and successful artist in her own right.

 Picasso was lauded, derided, mocked and praised.
 His paintings were hugely in demand and he became rich, and very famous.

 He met Gilot, then 21, in a restaurant, where she was having dinner with friends.
 One of these, the actor Alain Cuny, was known to Picasso, and the artist came over to say hello.
-Pleasant conversation ensued, and Picasso invited Gilot to his studio the following day, to view some work in progress.
+Picasso invited Gilot to his studio the following day, to view some work in progress.

 When he found out she was an artist, and had an exhibition on, he insisted on seeing it.
 Impressed by Gilot’s work, Picasso pursued her romantically, and the two began an affair the following year.